This Limestone Floor Came Back to Life Thanks to Our Professional Stone Honing in Houston, TX

 On the day of the consultation, we visited the client's home and examined the limestone floor.
 The floor had been methodically laid down to create a uniform, lovely pattern in the living room.
 However, the stains eclipsed the beauty of the tiles.
 They had likely been the result of the accumulation of dirt and unwanted moisture over the years.
 Most of them seemed to have happened at a surface level, which meant the damage was less severe than we had initially thought.

 To restore the tiles, we offered the homeowners a stone cleaning and honing service.
 It's important to remove any debris before honing a surface, that way we can avoid scratching the beautiful limestone tiles.
 To finish, we would seal the floor using our flagship sealant Stone Armor.
 The family agreed to the service and scheduled an appointment for the next day.

 The following day, we went back to the client's home early in the morning to perform the service.
 We first applied our proprietary, non-toxic, tile, and grout cleaner on the floor to loosen the embedded soil.
-This cleaner also contains sanitizing properties that inhibit the growth of common household bacteria, mold, and mildew.
+This cleaner also contains enhanced properties that inhibit the growth of bacteria, fungi, mold and microorganisms.
 Next, we used a high-speed scrubber to remove any trace of dirt from the tiles.
 The grout lines were in good shape and just needed a little work.